 The two-cylinder pump is lubricated, which is great for longer life.
 Despite the versatility, the price is still very reasonable because it is only a single-stage air compressor; many of the reviews still state that this model does the job without the bells and whistles.

-This air compressor, like the Campbell Hausfeld model, is incredibly versatile despite its single-phase, single stage operation.
+This compressor, like the Campbell Hausfeld model, is incredibly versatile despite its single-phase, single stage operation.
 The maximum PSI is on the higher-end of the PSI capacity we have seen with other units.
-This is one of the best 60 gallon air compressors for spray guns, ratchets, impacts, and hammers.
+This is a top rated 60 gallon air compressors for spray guns, ratchets, impacts, nail guns, and hammers.